-Michael Maloney is a lifelong resident of Hamilton Township, where he resides with his wife, Toni, of 26 years and sons Justin, 20, and Jason, 17.
+Michael Maloney is a lifelong resident of Hamilton Township, where he resides with his wife, Toni, he has two sons Justin, and Jason, and his wife Jenna.
 He is a graduate of St. Anthony’s High School and Mercer County Vocational School, Assunpink Center.
 He is also a graduate of Thomas Edison State College.
 In September 1977 be began his formal training as a Steamfitter Apprentice in Plumbers and Pipefitters Local Union No. 9.

 Mr. Maloney has always been an active member in Local 9 and started his career by being elected to the Local 9

 Mr. Maloney is currently the President of the Mercer County Central Labor Council.
-The MCCLC has 55,000 families represented by 55 area unions in Mercer County.
+The MCCLC has 45,000 families represented by 50 area unions in Mercer County.
 He serves on the State of New Jersey Board of Examiners of Master Plumbers and the Department of Community Affairs Plumbing Sub-code Committee.
+He is a member of the State of New Jersey Board of Heating, Ventilating, Air Conditioning/Refrigeration (HVAC/R).
 He is a member of the National Standard Plumbing Code and a member of the Hamilton Township Planning Board since 1996.

-Mr. Mario S. Vargas is a public member of the New Jersey Schools Development Authority.
-He has served since his appointment in 2010.
+Mr. Mario S. Vargas is the Vice Chairperson and a public member of the New Jersey Schools Development Authority.
+He has served since his appointment in 2009.

 Prior to joining PRAB, Mr. Vargas was employed by New Brunswick Tomorrow as the Director of Operations and Communications, a non-profit organization established over 45 years ago to foster public/private networks of agencies, institutions, and organizations to help improve the quality of life for the people in the City of New Brunswick.
 In addition, Mr. Vargas was employed by INROADS/Central New Jersey, Inc., an international career development organization that places talented minority college students in the business industry.